sunng87/handlebars-rust/README.md

 Limitations:

 * As a static typed language, it's a little verbose to use handlebars
 * You will have to make your data `ToJson`-able, so we can render it.
+We have [a syntax extension](https://github.com/sunng87/tojson_macros) to generate default `ToJson` implementation for you

 ## Usage